aaronparker/vcredist/docs/import-vcmdtapplication.md

----
-title: "Import Redistributables into MDT"
+# Import Redistributables into MDT
-keywords: vcredist
-tags: [mdt]
-sidebar: home_sidebar
-permalink: import-vcmdtapplication.html
-summary:
----

 To install the Visual C++ Redistributables as a part of a reference image or for use with a deployment solution based on the Microsoft Deployment Toolkit (MDT), `Import-VcMdtApplication` will import each of the Visual C++ Redistributables as separate applications that includes the passive or silent command lines, platform support and the UninstallKey for detecting whether the Visual C++ Redistributable is already installed.

 Visual C++ Redistributables can be filtered for release and processor architecture by `Get-VcList` before passing to `Import-VcMdtApplication`.